michaellerickson/reason/README.md

 https://opensource.org/licenses/MIT

 <p class="align right">
-<h4>reason is an open-source framework to use computer vision and translate to text</h4>
+<h4>reason is an open-source framework to use computer vision and translate video to text</h4>
   Start date: September 2023
 </p>